mjambon/thoughts/src/definitions/definitions.md

 considered as tools according this definition.

 *** activity
-title: Activity
+title: activity
 synonyms: activities

 Collection of events involving [individuals] using specific [tools] or methods.

 *** science
-title: Science
+title: science

 The [activity] consisting in creating and refining [models] of the [world].

 *** creation
-title: Creation
+title: creation
 synonyms: create, creating

 [Activity] whose impact on the [world] is noticed and becomes associated with a new concept, in some [model] of interest.

 *** engineering
-title: Engineering
+title: engineering

 The [activity] of [creating] [tools].

 *** art
-title: Art
+title: art

 The [activity] of [creating] anything that is not a [tool].

 *** computer
-title: Computer
+title: computer
 synonyms: computers

 A finite [system] that reads discrete instructions and carries them out